OctopusDeploy/docs/src/pages/docs/administration/retention-policies/retention-policy-tentacle-cleanup-and-troubleshooting.md

 ## When the retention policy is run {#retention-policies-run}

 For a Tentacle the retention policy is run at the end of a deployment, for that project only.
-So for this example the deployment looks for the project (project-1) and finds all releases within the deployment journal.
+So for this example the deployment looks for the project (Project-1) and finds all releases within the deployment journal.
 It finds 4 in total (current is never counted) leaving 3, knowing it just deployed one, it deletes one copy of each package.

 So for Project-1 we have 8 packages and directories still remaining on the server after the deployment.
 The current, and then the 3 defined by the policy.
 This is for each package.
-Any packages for other projects (project-2) were not evaluated and not removed, even if it was the same package version.
-Project 2 is considered it's own trigger for that retention policy, and is assumed to have different variables and transformations, thus a unique set of extracted files.
+Any packages for other projects (Project-2) were not evaluated and not removed, even if it was the same package version.
+Project 2 is considered its own trigger for that retention policy, and is assumed to have different variables and transformations, thus a unique set of extracted files.

 See below the messages you will have in your raw deployment logs at the end of a deployment to that environment for the specific project: